rachitch11/tictactoe/README.md

 # tictactoe
-Tick tac toe game in python
+A simple tick-tac game in Python